-Figure 1 - Illustration of a structural adhesive joint, showcasing the complexity and diversity of materials and bonding characteristics in such connections. © Fraunhofer IFAM interplay of various parameters.
-We expect that this rationale also applies to the structural modeling of the fatigue behavior of structural adhesive joints, which is the subject of our ongoing research.
+Figure 1 - Illustration of a structural adhesive joint, showcasing the complexity and diversity of materials and bonding characteristics in such connections. © Fraunhofer IFAM

-However, the application of AI/ML in materials science often faces a practical challenge - the fact that in reality there is restricted availability of / access to data that is suitable to train the AI/ML algorithms.
+However, the application of AI/ML in materials science often faces a practical challenge - the fact that in reality there is restricted availability of I access to data that is suitable to train the AI/ML algorithms.
 This challenge is partly being addressed by commendable initiatives to establish repositories and marketplaces for materials data, but in practice, the availability of comprehensive data remains constrained.